 If you remember: the first part was actually getting their email addresses.

-You first want their intent.
+You first want them to take any action that shows some kind of commitment.
 You want them to ALLOW you to send content to them, materials, anything that could be of value.
 And yes, that does include discounts or amazing offers to your products and services.